 The Beagle will eat half the amount than the Basset, with the Beagle eating 1 ½ cups of food a day, and the Basset Hound eating 3 cups a day.
 They both love treats and snacks, this is great for a training aid, however, be sure to monitor their intake to avoid them becoming obese as they can easily pile on the pounds.

 The Beagle and the Basset Hound differ in their grooming needs, with the Beagle being easier to care for.
-They both have a short coat, however, the Basset Hound requires more brushing that the Beagle as he is a heavier shedder.
+They both have a short coat, however, the Basset Hound requires more brushing that the Beagle as they shed more heavily when compared to the Beagle.
 The Beagle should be brushed once a week, whereas the Basset requires a brush two or three times a week.
 They should both be washed every 4 to 6 weeks, however, the Basset tends to have a stronger doggy odor so once every 4 weeks is probably more appropriate for him.

 They both have long ears and so extra attention should be paid to them, and regular cleaning is a habit that should be kept to.
 This is particularly important with the Basset!
 In addition, the Basset has wrinkles and skin folds unlike the Beagle, and as such extra care to clean in between these is important, and it is also equally as important to dry them to avoid dampness and sores from developing.